ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Arachnid</summary>

 + Arachnid has a Cobweb Grapple built-in to power **Master of Webs**
++ Hitting an entity with the cobweb grapple will catch it in a web, instead of directly hitting them.
+(Grapple cooldown x10).
-+ Arachnids are shorter (can fit into 1-block gaps when sneaking) and do not take falldamage from a fall less than 30 Blocks
++ Arachnids are shorter (can fit into 1-block gaps when sneaking) and do not take falldamage from a fall less than 30 Blocks.
 + Arrows shot by Arachnids inflict poison and nausea on a cooldown.
 </details>